loekd/ServiceFabric.BackupRestore/README.md

 ServiceFabric.BackupRestore simplifies creating and restoring backups for Reliable Stateful Service replicas.

 ## Change log

+- 1.1.0
+	- Added support for DataLossMode when restoring backups.
+	- Added support for all partition types.

 - 1.0.0
-	Added support for incremental backups.
+	- Added support for incremental backups.
-	Added support for ActorServices using `BackupRestoreActorService`
+	- Added support for ActorServices using `BackupRestoreActorService`

 - 0.9.2 First version.
   - This version has only 1 central store implementation: FileStore.